CVE-2025-48952

 CVE-2025-48952 is a critical-severity Incorrect Comparison (CWE-697) vulnerability in Netalertx Netalertx.
 Its CVSS base score is 9.4 (Critical).

-Operationally, ranked in the top 31.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Obfuscated Files or Information (T1027); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References